 If you are not sure you can get into your preferred restricted-entry course and you have an open admissions alternative, we recommend that you also apply for the latter.
 In this way, you will at least have a place even if you are not admitted to your preferred study program.

-You can combine different subjects only in the Bachelor of Arts study programs (combination Bachelor’s) and in the State Examination for Teachers study programs.
-You can see the permitted subject combinations on the web pages for two-subject Bachelor of Arts with combination options and for subject combinations in the State Examination for Teachers study programs
+You can combine different subjects only in the Bachelor of Arts study programs (combination Bachelor’s) and in the teaching qualification study programs.
+You can see the permitted subject combinations on the web pages for two-subject Bachelor of Arts with combination options and for subject combinations in teaching qualification study programs.

 As a rule, the certificate of eligibility for entry into higher education must be submitted with the application.